JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > - 1.7.0: report a warning (or an error in the progressive mode) on array literals in nested objects in annotation classes
 > - 1.9.0: raise the warning to an error

-### Prohibit forward referencing of parameters with default values in default value expressions
+### Prohibit forward referencing of parameters in default value expressions

 > **Issue**: [KT-25694](https://youtrack.jetbrains.com/issue/KT-25694)
 >